freegeek-pdx/mkuser/README.md

 #### `--password, --pass, -p` < *string* >

-> The password must be at least 4 characters and 511 bytes or less.<br/>
+> The password must meet the systems password content policy requirements.<br/>
-> Except, when enabling auto-login, the maximum limit is 251 bytes.<br/>
-> Also, blank/empty passwords are allowed when FileVault IS NOT enabled.<br/>
+> The default password content requirements are that it must be at least 4 characters, or a blank/empty password when FileVault IS NOT enabled.
+>
+> If no password content policy is set (such as by default on macOS 10.13 High Sierra), the default requirements *will still be enforced* by `mkuser`.<br/>
+> Also, only the default password requirements will be enforced when outputting a user creation package, see notes below for more information.
+>
+> *Regardless of the password content policy*, `mkuser` enforces a maximum password length of 511 bytes, or 251 bytes when enabling auto-login.<br/>
+> See notes below for more details about these maximum length limitations.
+>
 > There are no limitations on the characters allowed in the password, except that it cannot contain line breaks.<br/>
-> If omitted, blank/empty password will be specified.
+> If omitted, a blank/empty password will be specified.
 >
 > **BLANK/EMPTY PASSWORD NOTES:**<br/>
-> Blank/empty passwords are not allowed by macOS when FileVault is enabled.<br/>
+> Blank/empty passwords are not allowed by default when FileVault is enabled.<br/>
 > When FileVault is not enabled, a user with a blank/empty password WILL be able to log in and authenticate GUI prompts, but WILL NOT be able to authenticate "Terminal" commands like `sudo`, `su`, or `login`, for example.
 >
 > **AUTO-LOGIN 251 BYTE PASSWORD LENGTH LIMIT NOTES:**<br/>